 Starting with Question number 1.
 Do you need portability?

-This is fairly straightforward, but I think you should really take some time to
+This is fairly straightforward, but I think you should take some time to

 and Cons for each choice.
 Laptops are ultra-portable, great for the person on the move or even just carrying it around the house.
 Why not surf the Web from your couch?

-Laptops take up very little space and are great for small work areas or even people who want to use them on a boat, motor-home, or maybe a dorm-room situation.
-Laptops require no setup; everything is built-in and ready to go.
-Laptops generally cost more than Desktops and can sometimes have less raw power, speed, space compared to their desktop equivalent.
+Laptops take up very little space and are great for small work areas or even people who want to use them on a boat, motorhome, or maybe a dorm room situation.
+They require no setup; everything is built-in and ready to go.
+Laptops generally cost more than Desktops and can sometimes have less raw power, speed, and space compared to their desktop equivalent.

 Laptops are generally harder and more expensive to upgrade because of all the miniaturized components that go into them.